 The hint of a clearing beckoned ahead of him.
 Dylan exploded out of the undergrowth into the clearing, stopping dead on the tree line.
 No…

 Katarina came to a halted at his side, glaring up at him as her chest heaved.
 “I’ll take that back, thank you.”
 She claimed the compass from his unresisting fingers.
-“Of all the foolish—” Frowning, the woman glanced over her shoulder.
+“Of all the foolish—” Frowning, the woman glanced up from her examination of the device.
 “Oh.”